emmajanedrews/base-template/_posts/2017-12-12-3-strategies-for-investing-in-real-estate.md

 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Zach+Sikes/Homestead+%2526+Co-+3+Strategies+for+Investing+in+Real+Estate.mp4
 pullquote: >-
-  For a ‘buy and hold’, we buy a property using either financing or cash and then rent it out.
+  For a ‘buy and hold,’ we buy a property using either financing or cash and then rent it out.
 enclosure_type: video/mp4
 enclosure_time: